rasterio/rasterio/docs/reproject.rst

 See `examples/reproject.py <https://github.com/mapbox/rasterio/blob/master/examples/reproject.py>`__
 for code that writes the destination array to a GeoTIFF file.
-I've uploaded the resulting file to a Mapbox map to demonstrate that the reprojection is
+I've uploaded the resulting file to a Mapbox map to show that the reprojection is
 correct: https://a.tiles.mapbox.com/v3/sgillies.hfek2oko/page.html?secure=1#6/0.000/0.033.

 Reprojecting a GeoTIFF dataset